nicolacimmino/PersonalFinance/OpenBanking/README.md

 | `name`   | A friendly name for your convenience | `Checking Account` |

 You are all set!
-Just run the app awith `cargo run` and it will fetch all available transactions and store them in `ob_transactions`.
+Just run the app with `cargo run` and it will fetch all available transactions and store them in `ob_transactions`.

 If you run the application again at a later date only new transactions will be added to the database.

-`name` -> Just a friendly name for your reference e.g. "Checking account"